 Southworth stationed veteran Fred Haney at third base to start the campaign, but he failed to hit and High was soon placed at third for the remainder of the season.
 He responded by leading National League third basemen in fielding and batting a solid .295 with 10 home runs and 63 RBI.
 Twice during the season he had four-hit games; on May 4 two of the four safeties were home runs.

 Bottomley and Hafey repeated their heroics at the plate, while Frisch, Taylor Douthit, Ernie Orsatti, and Jimmy Wilson all topped the .300 mark.
 The Chicago Cubs put together a 98-win season and cruised to the pennant; St. Louis was a disappointing fourth, 20 games behind.
 Southworth was replaced after 88 games and McKechnie was re-hired to complete the year.

 In 1929, Atlanta Constitution columnist Ralph McGill penned a column entitled, “Aggressiveness Wins Job for Andy High.”
 McGill wrote: “His career illustrates just what a valuable asset an aggressive temperament can be and what a distressing liability lack of one is.
 High is a hustling ballplayer but a colorless one.
 He never pushes himself into the forefront.
 He attracts no great amount of attention.
 He is steady rather than brilliant.”

 The '29 season turned out to be High’s final one as an everyday player in the major leagues.
 Before the 1930 campaign the Cardinals acquired Sparky Adams from Pittsburgh to play third base and add more speed at the top of the lineup.
-The club started the season slowly under its new manager, Gabby Street; io August 9, the Cardinals were in fourth place at 53-52, 12 games out of first, but took off on a hot streak to win 39 of the final 49 games and overtook Chicago, New York and Brooklyn.
+The club started the season slowly under its new manager, Gabby Street; on August 9, the Cardinals were in fourth place at 53-52, 12 games out of first, but took off on a hot streak to win 39 of the final 49 games and overtook Chicago, New York and Brooklyn.